Numerical algorithm and complexity analysis for diagonalization of multivariate homogeneous polynomials

-\abstract[ABSTRACT]{We study the computational complexity of a criterion and an algorithm for diagonalization of multivariate homogeneous polynomials, that is, expressing them as sums of powers of independent linear forms.
-They are based on Harrison's center theory and only require solving linear and quadratic systems of equations.
-Detailed descriptions and computational complexity of each step of the algorithm are provided.
-The complexity analysis focuses on the impacts of problem sizes, including the number of variables and the degree of given polynomials.
-We show that this algorithm runs in polynomial time and validate it through numerical experiments.
-Other diagonalization algorithms are reviewed and compared in terms of complexity.}
+\Abstract{We study the computational complexity of a diagonalization technique for multivariate homogeneous polynomials, that is, expressing them as sums of powers of independent linear forms.
+It is based on Harrison's center theory and consists of a criterion and a diagonalization algorithm.
+Detailed formulations and computational complexity of each component of the technique are given.
+The complexity analysis focuses on the impacts of the number of variables and the degree of given polynomials.
+We show that this criterion runs in polynomial time and the diagonalization process performs efficiently in numerical experiments.
+Other diagonalization techniques are reviewed and compared in terms of complexity.}

-\keywords{multivariate homogeneous polynomial, diagonalization, complexity analysis}
+\Keywords{multivariate homogeneous polynomial, diagonalization, complexity analysis}